-You must arrive in time for your scheduled enrolment.
+You must arrive in time for your Welcome Week activities.
 You should receive details of this in mid-August.
-However, if this is impossible, you can enrol at a later time.
-You must notify us of the date you wish to arrive if it is after 12 September 2015 for iQ Wave, or 19 September 2015 for all other halls.
+You must notify us of the date you wish to arrive if it is after the arrival date listed on your licence.

-With rooms being prepared for your arrival up to the last minute it is not possible to arrive earlier than the date stated in Your Moving in Date Sheet.
-International students can arrive from Tuesday 15 September 2015.
+With rooms being prepared for your arrival up to the last minute it is not possible to arrive earlier than the date stated.

 You cannot smoke in any building within the University.
 This includes your own study bedroom and the communal areas of the halls of residence.

-We have both Wi-Fi and high-speed broadband internet access.
-Please consult the Information Services website for more information.
+We have both WiFi and high-speed broadband internet access.
+Please consult the Information and Technology Services website for more information.
 You can obtain full details when you arrive.

 You might want to consider renting in the private sector.
 These properties can be houses, flats, lodgings or rooms in flat shares.
 You may have to take a 12-month tenancy.
 You'll usually need six weeks' rent as a deposit and a month's rent in advance.

-Accommodation provides a daily listing of local vacancies.
-These include properties suitable for a group, rooms in student houses/flat shares and lodgings.
+We advertise some properties through Kingston StudentPad.
+This include properties suitable for a group, rooms in student houses/flat shares and lodgings.
 This listing is available in the independent living section.
-Please complete the form under 'how will the University help?'
+Please complete the form under 'how will the University help?' to request access.

 Please note that these properties are not managed or approved by Kingston University.
-The arrangement is between the student and the landlord.
+The arrangement is between the student and the property owner.